mokdevel/PenguinTower_c64/README.md

 Penguin Tower game for Commodore 64.

 You can find me at darc(at)netikka.fi

+The release includes the Penguin Tower game, intro with the story and BLED.
+BLED (BLock EDitor) is the graphics and level editor for the game.
+It includes everything needed for level design and storing/packing for game use.
+You need to re-compile the game as there is no level loading functionality in the game.
+Feel free to implement - the loader is already there.

 ## Credits
 ### Penguin Tower game
 - Code: Jani Hirvo aka d'Arc